NeemiasBorges/BRICS-monorepo/README.md

 - `/brazil`: Projects and resources specific to Brazil
 - `/russia`: Projects and resources specific to Russia
-- `/india`: Projects and resources specific to India
+- `/bharat`: Projects and resources specific to India/Bharat
 - `/china`: Projects and resources specific to China
 - `/south-africa`: Projects and resources specific to South Africa
 - `/shared`: Common projects and resources applicable to all BRICS nations